After School Academy

 Key Club is a student-led, high school organization.
 Our members make the world a better place through service.
 In doing so, we grow as individuals and as leaders by answering the call to lead, summoning the courage to engage and developing the heart to serve.
 Key Club is an international, student-led organization that provides its members with opportunities to provide service, build character and develop leadership.

-Sponsor/Advisor: M. Lopez
+Sponsor/Advisor: Monica Lopez

 Grade Level: 10th to 12th